Georg Wilhelm Richmann: Early life and education

 Richmann was born in the city of Pernau in Livonia, Swedish Empire (now Estonia).
 Richmann's father died of plague before he was born and his mother remarried.
 In his early years he studied in Reval (now Tallinn); later he studied in Germany at the universities of Halle and Jena.

 Career

 After his education, Richmann spent the rest of his life as a professor of physics at the university in St. Petersburg and a center of scientific research.
-There he dealt with problems of thermodynamics and with investigations of electrical phenomena.
+There he dealt with problems of thermodynamics and with investigations of electrical phenomena, contemporaneously with Benjamin Franklin.

 He became famous for establishing the first general equation for calorimetric calculations.
 This law was later called Richmann's law in his honor.

 Richmann also became famous for his investigations on thunderstorm electricity, which led to his tragic death in 1753.
 Richmann also worked as a tutor to the children of Count Andrei Osterman.
 Richmann translated Alexander Pope's Essay on Man into German from French, which appeared in 1741.
 In that year, he was also elected a member of the St. Petersburg Academy of Sciences.